-The adoption of the amended PFRS did not materially affect the consolidated financial statements of the Group.
+The adoption of the amended PFRS did not materially affect the consolidated financial statements of the Group as of December 31, 2022.
 Additional disclosures were included in the consolidated financial statements, as applicable.

 New and Amended PFRS Issued But Not Yet Effective